 Load up a big bowl of this easy Whole30 creamy taco soup.
 Make eating a healthy and nutritious meal no fuss if you are prepping this soup for yourself or the whole family.
-It's made with real food ingredients and is dairy free, paleo, low carb, Whole30, and keto.
+It's made with real food ingredients and is paleo, low carb, Whole30, keto, and support the lactose intolerant.

 This taco soup recipe post is sponsored by the lovely folks at So Delicious.